Tag Archives: Kauri Trees

 Many of these walks in Auckland City start from Britomart at the Auckland Harbour end of Queen Street.

-The Auckland City CBD discovery walk - starts from Britomart.
-This walk brochure is free for people who download my FREE report ‘What to do and see in Auckland’.
+The Auckland City CBD discovery walk – starts from Britomart.
+This walk brochure is free for people who download our FREE report ‘What to do and see in Auckland’.
 This walk takes you past historical buildings and through parks and reserves.
 We also take in lanes, arcades and courtyards.

 Victoria Park and Markets - begins at Victoria Park Markets and takes you through the suburban streets of Freemans Bay up to Ponsonby Road via the well-hidden gem of Western Park.